Advanced Prostate Cancer: Frequently Asked Questions

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.This summary was comprehensively reviewed and extensively revised.This summary is written and maintained by the PDQ Cancer Genetics Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.

-Prostate Cancer, Advanced or Metastatic - Evidence of Benefit
+Prostate Cancer, Advanced or Metastatic - Treatment Options for Recurrent Prostate Cancer

 Prostate Cancer, Advanced or Metastatic - Questions or Comments About This Summary